Hedge funds and alternative strategies

 Every sales pitch I have ever heard on hedge funds sounds impressive.
 New strategies, technologies, and financial instruments are buzz words to convince investors that hedge funds can deliver returns in any market, even a bear market.
 While the sales pitch can be convincing, you must take the time to do your homework if you are buying hedge funds.
 Here are some of my generalizations on the world on hedge funds:

 In the last three years, an equity mutual fund manager has had little to no defense against market drops.
 With most equity funds, they are mandated to hold stocks and the manager is limited to the universe of stocks as investment opportunities.
-When the stock market falls, all equity funds will fall unless they have moves to cash (which most funds will not) or unless they have access to alternate investments strategies.
+When the stock market falls, all equity funds will fall unless they have moved to cash (which most funds will not) or unless they have access to alternative investment strategies.
 This is precisely why hedge funds have attracted a lot of attention recently.
 The bottom line is a hedge fund is simply a financial tool.

 Generalizations are dangerous